microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chatmessage-undosoftdelete.md

 ## Examples

-### Example 1: Undo Soft-Deleted message in a chat
+### Example 1: Undo soft deletion of a message in a chat

 #### Request
 <!-- {